-Nursery rhyme costumes can easily be homemade with a bit of creativity.
+Nursery rhyme costumes can easily be made with a bit of creativity.

-The costumes for little ones are heavily dependent on props.
+For little ones, the costumes are heavily dependent on props.
 This makes it easy to pull together a simple and adorable costume.

 You can dress them in clothing they already own and just add a little make up or face paint and a prop or two.